 A core feature of the Cornerstones program is the experience of living with others in a home that simultaneously nurtures independence and community.

-The daily routine of our residences was partially designed to facilitate collaborative living and interpersonal growth.
-Alongside our work to help our clients develop individual life skills, we also work with them to learn to live collaboratively with others.
+The daily routine of our young adult transitional living program was designed to facilitate collaborative living and interpersonal growth.
+Alongside our work to help our clients develop life skills to support their independence and autonomy, we also work with them to learn to live collaboratively with other young adults.
 This includes every component of the interpersonal experience from discussing conflicts and struggles to practical aspects, such as dividing chores and household responsibilities.
 Living with others is an illuminating process that facilitates deep insights into who we are, how we experience others, and the world around us.
 Through the support of our staff, clients will develop important insights from these experiences.
 These insights lead to effective interpersonal skills and are a fundamental part of our clinical work.

 The development of healthy and meaningful interpersonal relationships is an important milestone for young adults.

 Relationships have been shown to be an integral part of the development of a strong sense of self and greater resiliency.
 Feeling connected with others promotes brain development, self-esteem, creativity, and success.
 Neurologists have highlighted the importance of interpersonal relationships on our well-being.
 The term “integration” is used to describe the physiological and psychological reactions that occur through interpersonal processes.
 Research suggests that interpersonal processes shape the brain encouraging cognitive flexibility and improving psychological well-being.

 The anti-thesis of entitlement

 Clients take part in character-building activities in their greater community such as volunteering.